Bangor Studio/Membership Department

 Cook said nurses feel their concerns are being minimized and they are frustrated with the lack of progress in bargaining for a new contract.

-Houlton nurses, also part of the Maine State Nurses Association, have not had a new contract since 2021.
+The contract for Houlton nurses, also part of the Maine State Nurses Association, expired last year.
 They'll be back at the bargaining table Friday.